Writing Your Teaching Philosophy

 Your teaching philosophy is a self-reflective statement of your beliefs about teaching and learning.
-It's a one to two page narrative that conveys your core ideas about being an effective teacher in the context of your discipline.
+It's a narrative that conveys your core ideas about being an effective teacher in the context of your discipline.
 It develops these ideas with specific, concrete examples of what the teacher and learners will do to achieve those goals.
-Importantly, your teaching philosophy statement also explains why you choose these options.
+Importantly, your teaching philosophy statement also explains why you chose to share these particular beliefs, ideas, and examples.
+The length of your teaching philosophy will vary depending on your discipline, context, and purpose but is usually 1-2 double spaced pages.

 Getting Started